techlabsms/techlabs_new/README.md

 Any change in the content of the location pages has to be done through contentful.

+## Translation

+Please make sure to add static text both in german and english.
+Therefore you have to add a formattedMessage with the key to the json in intl/de.json and intl/en.json.

+Example:
+`<FormattedMessage id="about.about.program_hero.headingSecond" />`

 ## Technical Setup

 - React as a Frontend Framework (<a href="https://reactjs.org/docs/getting-started.html">DOCS</a>)